TerrorV/sudoku-ng/README.md

 Finalize the environment.custom.ts process to inject the sudoku service URL via command line on build

+## TODO 4

+Loading screen for when the service is loading

 ## Development server

 To start a local development server, run: